-Creative sound and radio artist and producer, Magz Hall's radio work has been broadcast in the UK and internationally.
-Her sound installations exhibited at: Yorkshire Sculpture Park, Whitechapel Gallery, British Museum, Tate Britain, V and A, The Barbican, The Sainsbury Centre, Jerwood, MACBA Barcelona, Deep Wireless Festival Toronto, The Lightworks Festival (winner Sound Commission 2012), France, USA, Morocco and Denmark.
+Creative sound and radio artist and producer, Magz Hall's radio work has been broadcast and exhibited in the UK and internationally.
+Her sound installations have exhibited at: Yorkshire Sculpture Park, Whitechapel Gallery, British Museum, Tate Britain, V and A, The Barbican, The Sainsbury Centre, Jerwood, MACBA Barcelona, Deep Wireless Festival Toronto, The Lightworks Festival, Transmediale and Rewire Festival.

 Her ambisonic soundtrack of Hong Kong airport for the Foster Studio was described as "extraordinary" in The Anxious City: by Richard J. Williams.
 Her "intriguing and beautiful work" Radio Mind was commissioned for the Lightworks Festival.
 Spiritual Radio was selected for the Whitechapel Gallery a a transmitting book devised for "the listener who is tuned to the right frequency” (The Guardian).

 Tree Radio (2015) a living radio installation at the Yorkshire Sculpture Park was a finalist for BASCA British Composer of the Year award for Sonic Art in 2016.

 She was selected for Jerwood Open Forest Exhibition (2016).

 Voicing Gender was commiissioned for Mutek Festival Montreal and the Barbican in 2017.

 She was selected for an ACE funded research residency at PMS Watershed Bristol to research Air Space at Heathrow Airport (2019) and funded by the Marine institute and the Irish Arts council to make Waves of Resistance for Galway 2020.